Major works on the Metro Tunnel are underway to support construction of Town Hall Station with direct connections to Flinders Street Station.

 City Square closed to the public on 3 April 2017 and works are underway to prepare the site for construction of a new underground station.

 In order to safely and efficiently build this station, we will temporarily occupy City Square for up to five years.
-An acoustic shed will be built over the site in 2018.

 When the project is complete, City Square will be returned to the City of Melbourne as public open space, with an entrance to the new underground station.